Halloween in Lane Cove

 Two years ago ITC filled up her lolly bowl and waited with anticipation for cute kids to knock on our door – we only had three sets of kids!!
 I was really disappointed.
 I love meeting neighbours (for that matter anyone in Lane Cove).
 Last year we had some good traffic.
 However I was not that keen on one group of teenagers who took 3 or 4 bars of chocolate at a time.

 So how do you tell people you would like them to knock on your door?
-We have been advised that the normal procedure is to put out an orange balloon or decorate your house.
-When the loot has run out take down the balloon.
-That is a great idea, but if you have no time for decorations or finding a balloon, then …just print out our poster and put it on your fence/mail box.
+We have been advised that the normal procedure is to put out a sign or decorate your house.
+When the loot has run out take down the sign.
+That is a great idea, but if you have no time for decorations , then …just print out our poster and put it on your fence/mail box.
 This will help people know you are ready and waiting for them.

 Download here: halloween